DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

 ## File Structure

-The repo is structured as:
+The repository is structured as follows:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw poll data as obtained from [CDC Wonder](https://wonder.cdc.gov/controller/datarequest/D159), by searching for "Download the data", then selecting Presidential general election polls (current cycle), then "Download".
+To open these data through GitHub, they can be downloaded.
+Alternatively, to view these files within RStudio, they can be imported using the library `readr`.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset constructed in `scripts/03-clean_data`.
+-   The `scripts` folder contains the R scripts and code that simulated, tested, downloaded, and cleaned the data.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions and sket
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage